-Michigan St. ousts No. 9 Indiana from women’s tourney
+Michigan State ousts No. 9 Indiana from women’s tourney

 BIG PICTURE

-Michigan St.: The Spartans strengthened their case for an NCAA Tournament bid with wins on back-to-back days.
+Michigan State.: The Spartans strengthened their case for an NCAA Tournament bid with wins on back-to-back days.
 They reached the NCAA’s second round two years ago.

 Indiana: As second seeds in the conference tourney for the first time in program history, the Hoosiers envisioned a title-game showdown with No. 7 Maryland.
 Instead, the team will have extra time off wondering went wrong before learning their next opponent in the NCAA tourney.